thomasvt/Box2DNet/README.md

 # Description

-This is a .NET 8.0 PInvoke wrapper for [Box2d v3](https://github.com/erincatto/box2d) for .NET games that have their own engine.
+This is a .NET 8.0 PInvoke wrapper for [Box2d v3](https://github.com/erincatto/box2d).
-Main purpose for this wrapper is to be very thin, as if you were working directly with the original C version.
+The main objective for this wrapper is to be very thin, as if you were working directly with the original C library.

-Next to the generated wrapper, some convenient helpers are included for simplifying your working with the native pointers and enabling the new multithreading support of Box2d in .NET.
+Next to the generated wrapper, some convenient helpers are included for simplifying your work in .NET.
+See below for explanations about these features.

 > I don't use Unity and therefore cannot support it.
 This wrapper is meant to run in standard .NET runtimes, for instance combined with Monogame or Godot.